b-crawl/bcrawl/README.md

   - New monster spell: Freezing Blast, a cold equivalent to fireball that Frost Giants and Wizards can cast.
   - Xtahua's breath now applies fire vulnerability.
   - Xtahua now drops the +8 fire dragon scales of Xtahua {rF+++ rC- MR+} when he drops a corpse.
-  - Harold is as he was before, with Bolt of Fire and Blink.
+  - v1.3.1: Harold has Bolt of Fire, Blink, a branded trident, and a shield.